gabiervo/RPIPico-Macroboard---Beginner-Project/README.md

 - https://circuitpython.org/libraries (download of all Circuitpython libraries, they can be found beneath the "lib" folder and need to be in the RPIs own lib folder)

 ## Installing and running code
-Running the code should be as simple as plugging in your components, uploading in the correct pins to the program and using it, note, however, that the shortcuts are only a preset to build upon and should be changed if you want more shortcuts.
+Running the code should be as simple as plugging in your components, uploading the code and files in the HID folder to your CIRCUITPY drive and running it (assuming the correct pins are connected, this will be standardized if you use the PCB model)
-For this, take a look at the Keycode, Keyboard and Consumer Control libraries from adafruit for examples on how to add your own capabilities.

 **Example:**
 ``` python3